MQKGitHub/Cyber-Security-101/README.md

 ### 📁 Section Index

-Below is a list of sections completed, each accompanied by rooms with detailed write-up:
+Below is a list of sections to be completed, each accompanied by rooms and detailed write-ups:

 | #  | Section Name                         | Topic                                                                    | Link                                                                |
 |----|--------------------------------------|--------------------------------------------------------------------------|---------------------------------------------------------------------|